Online entries

 Prepare your entries file

-From your Entries list page, download your entries CSV.
+- From your Entries list page, filter your entries:

-Decide which columns you would like to include in your draw - you can include up to three columns.
+The fields you selected to include in your draw will be first in your CSV - you can include up to three columns.

 Make any formatting changes required.
 For example you may wish to convert everything to upper case.